-- If you know that your dog ate a lot of carrots, pumpkin or other orange food in the last couple of days, chances are this is the last orange dog poop that you’ll see.
-If you recently changed to a colored dog food, then orange dog poop may be the norm from now on unless you change his food.
+- If you know that your dog ate a lot of carrots, pumpkin, or other orange food in the last couple of days, chances are this is the last orange dog poop that you’ll see.
+If you recently changed to colored dog food, then orange dog poop may be the norm from now on unless you change his food.
 As long as his poop has a normal consistency and he isn’t showing any other signs, you should have nothing to worry about.

-Your veterinarian will do some bloodwork, possibly imaging, fecal tests and other diagnostics to determine the cause of your dog’s orange poop.
-Treatment will then be based on the cause and may include fluids, antibiotics, anti-inflammatories, supplements, or even surgery to remove gall stones.
+Your veterinarian will do some bloodwork, possibly imaging, fecal tests, and other diagnostics to determine the cause of your dog’s orange poop.
+Treatment will then be based on the cause and may include fluids, antibiotics, anti-inflammatories, supplements, or even surgery to remove gallstones.
 Expect to pay anywhere from $300 for an infection to more than $2,500 for surgery.

 When to See a Vet for Orange Dog Poop

-The occasional orange dog poop with normal consistency is usually no big deal, especially if you know that your dog was indulging on orange foods.
+The occasional orange dog poop with normal consistency is usually no big deal, especially if you know that your dog was indulging in orange foods.
 If that orange poop isn’t a normal consistency, or your dog is showing any other signs, a veterinary visit should be in order.

 You may try some at-home treatments, such as a bland diet or withholding food if your dog is showing mild signs, such as occasional vomiting or a bit of lethargy.
-If they have additional signs of weight loss, abdominal pain, or a jaundice, don’t hesitate to contact your vet.
+If they have additional signs of weight loss, abdominal pain, or jaundice, don’t hesitate to contact your vet.

 Most causes of abnormal orange dog poop aren’t treatable with at-home remedies alone, so some professional help is encouraged to ensure the best outcome.
-Issues, such as intestinal inflammation, gallbladder or liver disease won’t get better without treatment and can become very serious very quickly without proper care.
+Issues, such as intestinal inflammation, gallbladder or liver disease, won’t get better without treatment and can become very serious very quickly without proper care.

 What Does Normal Dog Poop Look Like?